SSWConsulting/SSW.Rules.Content/rules/pbi-titles/rule.md

 **Figure: Good Example - The Product Owner won't miss this PBI with the help of an emoji**
 :::

-### Business Area
+### Prefixes
-Understanding the business area being touched helps give a zoomed-out view of which part of the app is being touched.
+Prefixes help the team understand the area a PBI is touching.
+For example, prefixing with the business area helps give a zoomed-out view of which part of the app is being touched.
 Then it becomes easier to understand the zoomed-in details.

-Adding a prefix for the business area is a great way to give context quickly.

 ::: grey
 Add new profile picture